 Exhibits are scheduled several months in advance.
 View the current schedule.
 Please submit a proposal online to be considered for a future exhibit of your art in City Hall.

 One month prior to your scheduled opening, send three images at 72 dpi, and the same three images at 300 dpi, a short biography in Microsoft Word format, and your artist statement in Microsoft Word format.
 Additional images may be submitted for the exhibit gallery on this website.
 These files can be sent via email to Lisa Browning, Assistant Cultural Arts Coordinator.

 Deliver work to City Hall Rotunda at the pre-arranged time on installation day.If unable to comply, artist should alert Lisa Browning at 615-801-2467.

 Please be prepared to do the following:

-If the artist desires a simple reception of punch and cookies, it will be hosted by the Murfreesboro Art Committee on an afternoon convenient for the artist and committee.
+If the artist desires a simple reception of punch and cookies, it will be hosted by Murfreesboro Cultural Arts on an afternoon convenient for the artist and Cultural Arts.
 If you feel compelled to bring additional food, you may; however, no alcoholic beverages are allowed on city property.
 If you desire music, outlets are available for CD or tape players, but you must provide your own equipment and music.
 Live music is also welcome.